 [Later!]
 Eun snapped.
 [We need to focus on getting the hell out of here!]

 “RUN!”
-Peter slashed the air with his arm.
+Peter slashed the air with a straightened arm.
 “FUCKING RUN!”

 The guards looked past the teens, zeroing in on the slobbering horror that was crashing down the hallway.
 To their credit they didn’t freeze—they flicked their guns up and started firing.
 The hallway filled with bone-quaking laughter.

-Peter glanced over his shoulder and screamed, “RUN!” but it was too late.
-The guards were enveloped by a grainy black mist; brimming with fangs, pincers, and slick-suckered tentacles.
+Peter glanced over his shoulder and screamed “RUN!” but it was too late.
+The guards were enveloped by a grainy black mist, brimming with fangs, pincers, and slick-suckered tentacles.
 Their frantic yells turned to panicked screams.
-Bones cracked with resounding snaps, and their piercing death knell became animalistic; they barely sounded human.
+As bones cracked with resounding snaps, their piercing death knell became animalistic; they barely sounded human.